Pregnancy Week by Week

 Week 28 of Pregnancy

-Your baby measures about 36 centimeters and weighs 1.4 kilos.
+Your baby measures about 36 centimetres and weighs 1.4 kilos.
 His brain continues to grow, he regulates his temperature, sucks his thumb, swallows and loves that Dad talks to him!
 He recognizes the familiar noises of new sounds and reacts more and more with the outside world.

 Week 29 of Pregnancy

-From week 29 of pregnancy, your baby can taste the amniotic fluid whose flavor changes according to your meals.
+From week 29 of pregnancy, your baby can taste the amniotic fluid whose flavour changes according to your meals.
 So be sure to choose the right food for your two.
 Another change in the baby's life is the appearance of surfactant, a substance secreted by the lungs that are very useful for good breathing.